ART4HEALING & STUDIO ART

 Waldorf educator, and a graphic facilitator.

-John Fox, Poetry Therapist, is a poet, educator, and author.
+John Fox, Practitioner of Poetic Medicine, is a poet, educator, and author.
 His books include, Finding What You Didn’t Lose: Expressing Your Truth and Creativity through Poem-Making (1995) and Poetic Medicine: The Healing Art of Poem-Making (1997).
 The Only Gift to Bring is a chapbook of his poems published in 2015.
 His work is featured in the 2008 PBS documentary Healing Words: Poetry & Medicine.
 He is the author of numerous other essays on a wide range of applications for poetry-as-healer.

 Since the age of thirteen the path of poetry-as-healer has called to John.
 Its message is continually being renewed; its capacity for inclusion is at the heart of that message: each voice matters.

-Julie Bridge, founder of Mearas, has been steeped in the exploration of purpose driven leadership, social and emotional intelligence, creating meaning in the workplace and organizational development for over twenty-five years.
+Julie, founder of Mearas and Tabula Rasa Ranch, has been steeped in the exploration of purpose driven leadership, social and emotional intelligence, creating meaning in the workplace and organizational development for over twenty-five years.
 Through her own personal development and decades of work with Fortune 500 companies, Julie has developed a deep understanding of the dynamics that can drive an organization to mastery or mediocrity.

 As a lifelong equestrian, Julie understands the power of the horse/human relationship, and the profound realizations leaders, teams and organizations achieve through working with these majestic beings.
 She has had the honor of studying with the foremost thought leaders in Equine Facilitated Learning and Equine Guided Education and is an Advanced EponaQuest Instructor, Riding Instructor and Equine Guided Educator.